Saturday, January 11, 2025

 IMMIGRANTS, SOURCE OF NEW ENERGIES

-The slammer JYB reads Césaire at the Paris 360 Music Factory in the largely African neighborhood of La Goutte d'Or
+The slammer JYB reads Césaire at the Paris 360 Music Factory in the African neighborhood of La Goutte d'Or

 • Senegal's Mohammed Mbougur Sarr, whose novel The Most Secret Memory of Man about African writers in exile won the extremely prestigious Goncourt Prize (in 2022).